nancologist/AI-MachineLearning-AtoZ/README.md

 ANSWER: https://en.wikipedia.org/wiki/Binary_data#In_statistics
 ___

 ## 1.7.
-Splitting Dataset
+Splitting Dataset into the Training-Set and Test-Set

+__Why__ we should split data into training-set and test-set BEFORE feature-scaling?
+(Feature Scaling simply consists of: _Scaling all your variables (features) to make sure they all take values in the same scale.
+This should be done to prevent one feature domainates the others, which therefore would be neglected by the ML Model._)

+__Answer:__ The reason is simple.
+Because the Test-Set is supposed to be a __brandnew-set__, on which you are going to evaluate your ML model.
+Feature Scaling is a technique to get the __average__ and __deviation__ of the feature to perform scaling.
+So if we do this before splitting the Test-Set it causes an __Information Leakage__.
+(Mori: As if our Machine Learning is cheating!!!)

 ### 1.7.1 Splitting the Dataset into the Training and Test Set (Python)
 In Machine Learning we split our data to a Training-Set and a Test-Set.
 You know that this is about the machine which is going to learn something to make predictions.

-Imagine your machine learn to much on a dataset.
+Imagine your machine learn too much on a dataset.
 Then we are not sure if its performance is great on a new set with a slightly different corrolations.

 So we should always keep a part of data for the Test!